Lip & Hip

 "Lip & Hip" is a song by South Korean singer-songwriter and rapper Hyuna.
-"Lip & Hip" was released in two formats: for digital download and as a physical CD with the single album of the same name.
-It was released through Cube Entertainment on December 4, 2017, and was distributed by LOEN Entertainment.
+It was released through digital platforms under Cube Entertainment on December 4, 2017, while the CD single was made available the following day.
 The single serves as Hyuna's last solo release under Cube Entertainment following her departure from the company in October 2018.

 Background and release

 On November 21, Cube revealed that the singer would be releasing a new song on December 4, adding that music programs appearances were still in discussion.
 On November 27, the rapper revealed through a V Live that the song was a “thanks” to her fans on her 10th anniversary since debut.
 She also revealed that the music style and fashion would be different from her last song "Babe", released a few months prior.
 A few days later, promotional pictures were released, captioning the song as a "ThanX Single".

 On November 29, it was reported that the singer will be attending the 2017 Melon Music Awards and that she will be performing the song, two days prior to the official release.
 The single was released through several music portals on December 4, 2017, including MelOn in South Korea and iTunes worldwide.